lineality/object_relationship_spaces_ai_ml/README.md

 ## Abridged Paper PDF in repo

+Mini-Article Posted on Blog
+1.
+2.
+3.
+4.

 #### From v226: Abstract and Short Table of Contents
 ```
 Definable Units of "Intelligence" for Evaluating AI Performance